TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 8/Numbers 8.26.md

 ---

-but shall minister with their brethren in the tent of meeting, to keep the charge, and shall do no service.
-Thus shalt thou do unto the Levites touching their charges.
+but shall minister with their brothers in the Tent of Meeting, to perform the duty, and shall do no service.
+You shall do thus to the Levites concerning their duties."